How NASA’s Golden Record Might Confuse Alien Life

 Orchard said that she thinks the NASA Gold Record is a beautiful manmade artifact but was designed to be interpreted by intelligent life with sensory capabilities similar to our own.
 She goes on to say that if one of the sensories is absent or completely different to humans, then the message on the record could be confusing for alien life.

 Both Orchard and Wells-Jensen sat down and went through the information on the record.
 They had to think how an alien civilization with different sensors would receive the message.
 Both of them came to the conclusion that the pile-up of greetings could be seen as arguing.
-On top of this, it may come across as one language with no grammar structure.
+Furthermore, it may come across as one language with no grammar structure.
 Bearing in mind, it is possible they might not even be able to hear our pitch frequency.

 The golden platted 12-inch disc has sound on one side and images on the other.
 The researchers went on to say that this may cause further confusion.
 If an extraterrestrial race was to try and match the images to the sounds, it may paint a completely different reality.